tbensky/npct/README.md

 All told, wow!
 Throwing these parts together is very portable, and a kind of viable "product."
 This form could easily be tossed into a bag, backpack, or even pocket and be used as a portable contract tracer.
 No soldering or wiring is required at all.

+No on off button or mass storage is needed.
+The battery will run it for about two days.

 ## Software